 There are at least 70 Thai Buddhist temples in Malaysia with locations as follows: Kelantan 20, Kedah 38, Perak 6, Penang 4, Melaka 1, Selangor 1, Kuala Lumpur 1.

-Most of the Thai Buddhist temples are concentrated around the Tumpat and Pasir Mas districts of northern Kelantan (close to the Thai border), and in northern Kedah and Perak but there are a few others scattered around the country which are popular with Malaysian Chinese Buddhists as well as those of Thai ancestry and other nationalities.
+Most of the Malaysian Thai temples are concentrated around the Tumpat and Pasir Mas districts of northern Kelantan (close to the Thai border), and in northern Kedah and Perak but there are a few others scattered around the country which are popular with Malaysian Chinese Buddhists as well as those of Thai ancestry and other nationalities.

 This spacious temple compound is still partly under construction.
 The entrance to the main hall (Dewan Dhamma) is guarded by a pair of golden seven headed naga statues.